 The floodplains of Congaree National Park make for the most amazing ecosystem and serve as a natural habitat for a diverse array of flora and fauna.
 These hardwood forests represent some of the largest concentrations of champion trees in the world.
 The flora includes bald cypress, water tupelo, swamp chestnut oak, and loblolly pine trees.
 The swamplands are also home to wildlife large and small like armadillos, bobcats, fireflies, turtles, and possums, to name a few.

 Congaree National Park experiences sub-tropical weather.
 Travelers from around the world visit the park to take delight in its natural wonders.
 Buy

 to enjoy the many pleasures of Congaree National Park worry-free!

 Congaree National Park's Most Popular Places for Travel

 Congaree National Park is spread over 27,000 acres of stunning old-growth flood plains and bottomland forests.
 Hike a trail, enjoy a canoe ride, or simply savour a picnic lunch in these extraordinary marshlands.
 Make the most of Congaree National Park with our expert recommendations:

-- Bugs, Bugs, Bugs: The swamplands are home to thousands of different species of insects and bugs.
-Don't miss the chance to get rid of your fear of insects with the help of the beautiful bees, beetles, colourful butterflies, splendid spiders, millipedes, and mosquitoes that thrive in the marshy waters.
+The swamplands are home to thousands of different species of insects and bugs.
+Don't miss the chance to get rid of your fear of insects with the help of the beautiful bees, beetles, colorful butterflies, splendid spiders, millipedes, and mosquitoes that thrive in the marshy waters.